maufl/quic_toy/howto.markdown

     }

 For this to work, the client must also read the UDP packets when it is notified by the epoll server.
-When a packet is read successfully it has to be dispatched to the QuicConnection using the ProcessUdpPacket method.
+When an QUIC packet is read successfully it has to be dispatched to the QuicConnection using the ProcessUdpPacket method.

     void QuicClient::OnEvent(int fd, EpollEvent* event) {
       if (event->in_events & EPOLLIN) {